brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ITSM-Templates/README-ITSM.md

 ## List of Scripts into ITSM-Templates folder:

-1. **ITSM-DefaultVBSING.vbs** Located at ITSM-Templates\UniqueScripts\, this script is designed to perform various configurations on a Windows workstation as part of the IT Service Management (ITSM) process.
+1. **ITSM-DefaultVBSING.vbs**: Located at ITSM-Templates\UniqueScripts\, this script is designed to perform various configurations on a Windows workstation as part of the IT Service Management (ITSM) process.
 It encompasses ten distinct configurations:
    - Disable-Windows-Firewall.vbs: Disables the Windows Firewall, allowing for network communication without firewall restrictions.
    - Grant-Full-Access-Gestor.vbs: Enables access to the Manager, likely granting administrative privileges or access to specific management tools.
    - Renew-all-IP-Connections.vbs: Renews all TCP/IP connections, ensuring network connectivity is refreshed and potentially resolving network issues.